benjaminjnoack/samc21_bootloader/README.md

         * build ID SHA1 or MD5
             * all bins and hexs would inherit
             * elf would need to be stripped of all NOLOAD sections
+                * "When objcopy generates a raw binary file, it will essentially produce a memory dump of the contents of the input object file.
+All symbols and relocation infor- mation will be discarded."
             * still not sure it would line up with bin sent over CAN
             * where to put it
                 * store the build ID in the first word - doesn't work for bootloader